In today’s world, data is everywhere. But are data and automation alone enough to deliver powerful marketing campaigns?

 Creativity cannot be automated

-I agree with the sentiment, but feel that the definition of ‘creative people’ should probably be stretched more broadly than the traditional marketing definition.
+The sentiment may be right but the definition of ‘creative people’ should probably be stretched more broadly than the traditional marketing definition.

 In the world we inhabit and, in particular, the marketing industry we work in, creativity has many forms.
 It’s critical to be able to align disciplines behind an idea that may be abstract to each of them in isolation but collectively provides a North Star that everyone can unite behind.